We use Present Perfect Continuous and Present Perfect when action started in the past and continuous into the present.

 Now we are talking about Duration (length) vs fact of action.
 These are the components:

 3. We have indication of duration: for / since or their synonyms, or we can infer the fact of duration from the context.

 3. We have indication of duration: for a period of time / since a moment or period of time, or their synonyms, or we can infer the fact of duration from the context.

 Duration (length) of action vs fact of action

-We use present perfect continuous to emphasize the length of the action in process, i.e. the length of time.
-This is the reason why the verb takes so called continuous or “lengthy” ing form.
+We use present perfect continuous to emphasize the length of the action in process, i.e. the length of time this action is taking.
+This is the reason why the verb takes so called continuous or “lengthy” form with the ing.

 More on Present Perfect Continuous Tense: